Document Actions

 What are the documents I will need when I submit my application?

-(Please note, this list is for planning purposes only and should not be submitted at this time.
-List is subject to modification):
+(Please note, this list is for planning purposes only):

-- Statement of purpose, 500 words including a bit about the path that brought you to this degree, and your motivation to enter the clinical lab profession.
-This page should include your contact information.
+• Statement of purpose, 500 words including a bit about the path that brought you to this degree, and motivation to enter the clinical lab profession.

-- Two brief professional letters (from teachers, employers, etc) who can speak to your ability and personal responsibility.
+• Two brief professional letters (from teachers, employers, etc) who can speak to your academic potential and personal responsibility, as well as your ability to learn independently.

 Contact Information